intrinio/intrinio-realtime-ruby-sdk/README.md

 # Intrinio Ruby SDK for Real-Time Multi-Exchange prices feed

-SDK for working with Intrinio's realtime Multi-Exchange prices feed.
-Intrinio’s Multi-Exchange feed bridges the gap by merging real-time equity pricing from the IEX and MEMX exchanges.
-Get a comprehensive view with increased market volume and enjoy no exchange fees, no per-user requirements, no permissions or authorizations, and little to no paperwork.
+SDK for working with Intrinio's realtime IEX, delayed SIP, CBOE One, or NASDAQ Basic prices feeds.
+Get a comprehensive view with increased market volume and enjoy minimized exchange and per user fees.

 [Intrinio](https://intrinio.com/) provides real-time stock prices via a two-way WebSocket connection.
 To get started, [subscribe to a real-time data feed](https://intrinio.com/real-time-multi-exchange) and follow the instructions below.